Control and Eradication

 Herbicide treatment is an ideal solution for knotweed areas that will not be disturbed in the future by any building or landscaping works.
 It is worth noting that even knotweed that has been subject to a full treatment programme will still be classed as a controlled waste if excavated and, by law, will need to be disposed of accordingly.

 Total eradication of Japanese knotweed requires it to be removed from the ground to the fullest extent of the rhizome.
 Knotweed and soil containing knotweed material is classed as a controlled waste and, as such, consideration needs to be given to what to do with the knotweed once it has been excavated.
-It is the disposal, as well as plant machinery costs (knotweed rhizome can be found several metres beyond visible growth and up to 3m deep and will require mechanical excavators to remove), that means full excavation is the most expensive remediation option.
+It is the disposal, as well as plant machinery costs (knotweed rhizome in the ground can be extensive and will require mechanical excavators to remove), that means full excavation is the most expensive remediation option.

 If disposed of off-site, knotweed material will need to be taken to a licensed landfill facility by prior arrangement and by a registered waste carrier.
 This operation is known colloquially as ‘dig and dump’.
 Although a more expensive option, costs may be controlled and readily justified when correctly managed.
 Dig and dump is commonly used on development sites, but can be used elsewhere in some specific circumstances.
 Because of the expense and the strain they put on the country’s landfill resources, dig and dump operations should be considered as a last resort once all other options have been contemplated and dismissed.